-- Challenges to recovery of the Company's investment in its closed Trojan plant; - Claims for refunds related to wholesale energy sales during 2000 2001 in the Pacific Northwest; - An investigation of environmental matters regarding Portland Harbor; and - A Notice of Violation issued by the EPA in September 2010, alleging that Boardman operation has violated various environmental regulations.
+- Challenges to recovery of the Company's investment in its closed Trojan plant; - Claims for refunds related to wholesale energy sales during 2000 2001 in the Pacific Northwest; and - An investigation of environmental matters regarding Portland Harbor.

 For additional information regarding the above and other matters, see Note 8, Contingencies, in the Notes to Condensed Consolidated Financial Statements.